 Create and communicate involves using digital systems to present and communicate ideas and information.

 Collaborate and manage involves organising and controlling processes, people and resources in the development of solutions.

 Human-computer interaction describes the considerations and design decisions we make when building interfaces to digital systems.

 Challenges are plugged and unplugged classroom ready resources created by the ACA to teach Digital Technologies.
 Online challenges have problem marking and a teacher dashboard, available free for Australian students in years 3-8.

-Printables, posters, unplugged activities and other resources you can use in your classroom!
+Teacher resources and other activities you can use in your classroom!